trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 The `resolveDisplay` function has a number of different options available.
 For a full list of available options, check the associated `Opts` object.
 This section will highlight some especially notable ones:

+### Set DID Resolver

+If the issuer makes use of signed issuer metadata, then you'll need to pass in a DID resolver using the `setDIDResolver(didResolver)` option.
+Otherwise, the`resolveDisplay` call will fail.

 ### Set Masking String